Another Minoru Yamasaki for today's midMOD monday.

 Cutting a striking silhouette, the dynamic facade leads to a radiant interior, where muted materials like white marble, plaster, and teak paneling complement the repetitive triangles of the soaring glass atrium.
 Inside the building, each wing contains flexible conference rooms (which can be divided into smaller configurations with collapsible partitions), while the atrium functions as a communal lobby.
 A place to experience and enjoy, the two-story glass lobby greets the visitor with its dramatic translucent ceiling, triangular framing, and radiating light, all elements that add texture and form to the warm interior.

-Maybe the most important work in Yamasaki's long, distinguished (and at times controversial) career, the McGregor Memorial Conference Center signifies the architect's shift from the strict tenets of Modernism a la Mies van der Rohe (see Yamasaki's 1951 addition to the Federal Reserve in Detroit) to the more humanistic approach of Neo Formalism.
-Just two years prior to his first commission for WSU, Yamasaki spent several months traveling in Asia and Japan, a trip that reoriented the architect's aesthetic philosophy.
+Maybe the most important work in Yamasaki's long, distinguished (and at times controversial) career, the McGregor Memorial Conference Center signifies the architect's shift from the strict tenets of Modernism a la Mies van der Rohe (see Yamasaki's 1951 addition to the Federal Reserve in Detroit) to the more humanistic approach of New Formalism.
+Just two years prior to his first commission for WSU, Yamasaki spent several months traveling in Asia, a trip that reoriented the architect's aesthetic philosophy.
 Free from the International Style's rigid framework, Yamasaki actively embraced beauty and elegance over fixed formal principles.
 Provoking both admiration and derision when he failed to toe the Modern line, Yamasaki forged his own distinctive brand of architecture focused on the richness of human experience, high-quality materials, and aesthetic beauty.
 More than just the public face of Wayne State University, the McGregor Memorial Conference Center became the cornerstone of Minoru Yamasaki's new, energizing mode of modern architecture.